FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 ## The LUT - Simple, yet powerful

-Now that we have gotten an idea of how we can interact and manipulate color in a graphics programming context, let's dive into how the LUT can elevate that.
-There core of the idea is this: Instead of defining how the colors are changed across their entire range, let's define what color range changes in what way.
+Now that we have gotten an idea of how we can interact and manipulate color in a graphics programming context, let's dive into how a LUT can elevate that.
+The core of the idea is this: Instead of defining how the colors are changed across their entire range, let's define what color range changes in what way.
 If you have replaced the above thermal image with an RGB video of your own, then just the red channel will be used going forward.

 The following examples make more sense in context of thermal camera footage, so you can click the following button to revert to it, if you wish.